jundalisay/spblist/content/en/research/sarkar/chakras.md

 All the fiery elements of the body are controlled by the middle point of the equilateral triangle.

+The ten Va'yus are the aerial portions of the body:

+1. Naga
+2. Kurma
+3. Krkara
+4. Devadatta
+5. Dhanainjaya
+6. Prana
+7. Apana
+8. Samana
+9. Udana
+10. Vyana

-All the aerial portions of the body ‑ the ten Va'yus such as Naga, Kurma, Krkara, Devadatta, Dhanainjaya, Prana, Apana, Samana, Udana and Vyana ‑ all these are controlled by the controlling point of Anahata Cakra.
+All these aerial portions of the body are controlled by the controlling point of the Anahata Cakra.

-Similarly all the ethereal factors in the body are controlled by the controlling point of Vishuddha Cakra, whose figure it is very difficult to imagine, hence it is without any shape.
+Similarly, all the ethereal factors in the body are controlled by the controlling point of Vishuddha Cakra.
+Its shape is very difficult to imagine.
+Hence, it has no shape.*

+{{< n n="We depict it as a cloud or a blob" >}}

-External physical cleanliness (Bahyika Shariirika Shaoca): There are five fundamental factors of which the solid is the crudest followed by the Apatattva (liquid).
+## External physical cleanliness (Bahyika Shariirika Shaoca)

+There are 5 fundamental factors.
+The solid factor is the crudest followed by the Apatattva (liquid).

 Every object has basically sentient, mutative and static principles.

 The Ksiti Piitha is square.